Frequently asked technical questionsSkip information index

 synchronously with a reply XML file with the result of the validation carried out.

-A new site, www10.agenciatributaria.gob.es, has been created, where the following types of digital certificate are accepted for identification purposes:
+A new site, www10.agenciatributaria.gob.es, has been created, where the following types of electronic certificate are accepted for identification purposes:

-- A Public Administration digital seal certificate, in accordance with Act 40/2015, of 1 October, of the Public Sector Legal Regime.
+- A Public Administration electronic seal certificate, in accordance with Act 40/2015, of 1 October, of the Public Sector Legal Regime.

-Digital certificates accepted by the Tax Agency, in accordance with the provisions of Order HAP/800/2014, of 9 May, which establishes specific rules for digital identification and authentication systems with the State Tax Administration Agency, will be issued by the suppliers included in the Trusted list of qualified digital trust services (TSL) elaborated by the Ministry of Energy, Tourism and Digital Strategy.
+Electronic certificates accepted by the Tax Agency, in accordance with the provisions of Order HAP/800/2014, of 9 May, which establishes specific rules for digital identification and authentication systems with the State Tax Administration Agency, will be issued by the suppliers included in the Trusted list of qualified electronic trust services (TSL) elaborated by the Ministry of Energy, Tourism and Digital Strategy.

 With respect to the qualified seal electronic certificates, certificates will be accepted if they can be validated on the @firma platform, for validating and signing digital certificates, and if they are classified as type 4 (Seal) and 8 (Seal qualified).